Addressing the jet fuel leak at Kirtland Air Force Base

 Ongoing Monitoring of Completed Data Gap Well

-Once constructed and developed, the Data Gap Well will be sampled using two sampling methods: (1) passive sampling using passive diffusion bag (PDB) samplers for volatile organic compounds (VOC) constituents and dual membrane passive diffusion samplers (DMS) for non-VOC constituents, and (2) a combination of low-flow sampling and purging three saturated well-casing volumes using a dedicated Bennett Pump.
+The Data Gap Well is sampled using two methods: (1) passive sampling using passive diffusion bag (PDB) samplers (for volatile organic compound [VOC] constituents) and dual membrane passive diffusion samplers (DMS) (for non-VOC constituents), and (2) a combination of low-flow sampling and purging three saturated well-casing volumes using a dedicated Bennett Pump.

 Frequently Asked Questions: